telerik/document-processing-docs/knowledge-base/populate-table-data-mail-merge.md

 ![Populate Table Data](images/populate-table-data-mail-merge.png)

-If you skip the MailMerge step, the following template would be produced:
+If you skip the MailMerge step, the following template will be produced:

 ![Populate Table Data](images/populate-table-data-mail-merge-original.png)